 America inaugurated a new president, Brittan triggered article 50, and North Korea tested ballistic missiles, all the while, the globe continues to get warmer.
 With headlines like those, it makes any accomplishments or activities in my life seem hardly worth noting.
 Perhaps the best thing about being an Expat in Germany is that it is like living on cloud 9, so despite being a news and politics junkie, I maintain a high degree of happiness.

 So what am I doing with my abundance of happiness?
 Well, 2017 was my most-traveled year, having visited 11 countries.
-I also started a new job at trivago as a product owner overseeing development of the trivago website.
-This was a great career change as it is making good use of my life’s work tinkering with and passion for web development.
+I also started a new job at trivago as a product owner overseeing the trivago website’s development.
+This was a significant career change as it is making fair use of my life’s work tinkering with and passion for web development.
 I changed apartments and now live directly in the beautiful historic center of Düsseldorf.
-I also made some progress connecting with my community via an organization which teaches web development skills to refugees.
+I also connected with my community via an organization that teaches web development skills to refugees.

-All in all, 2017 was an incredible year and it will be hard to improve upon that in 2018.
+Overall, 2017 was an incredible year, and it will be hard to improve upon that in 2018.
 Of course, I do accept the challenge.
 In reflection of the last year, here is a month-by-month recap of some highlights.

-The new year started off strong.
-In January I attended a hospitality trade fair in South Carolina where I was a spokesperson for trivago’s business tools.
-The three colleagues I traveled with were all amazing people and I have kept them as close friends throughout the year.
+The new year started strong.
+In January, I attended a hospitality trade fair in South Carolina.
+The purpose of the trip was to be the spokesperson for trivago’s business tools.
+The three colleagues I traveled with were all amazing people, and I have kept them as close friends throughout the year.
 Here is a sunset selfie on the empty Myrtle Beach off-season shoreline.

 The whole thing ends at a restaurant where there is live music, more drinks, lots of food, and of course: kale!

 Alright, I am going to fudge my own rule here and list two highlights for February.
-My girlfriend Britta, and I went to Amsterdam for a weekend.
-Despite having really bad luck with the weather, we had an amazing time exploring the city and seeking shelter in museums and pubs.
+My girlfriend Britta and I went to Amsterdam for a weekend.
+Despite having horrible luck with the weather, we had a fantastic time exploring the city and seeking shelter in museums and pubs.
 I learned that the Netherlands is famous for cheese and ate my weight in free samples at the Amsterdam Cheese Museum.

-In literally our last 30 minutes in Amsterdam, the clouds broke and we got a peak of sunlight.
+In literally our last 30 minutes in Amsterdam, the clouds broke, and we got a peek of sunlight.
 Here is one of the few photos I was able to take in our final minutes in Amsterdam.

-With only a week in Morocco, we covered a lot of territory and saw a lot of the country from a train window, but there is much more to see.
+With only a week in Morocco, we covered many territories and saw a lot of the country from a train window, but there is much more to see.
 I am already preparing plans for a return trip to Morocco in 2018.
 Stay tuned!

 The Neanderthal Valley is located less than 10 miles from my home in Düsseldorf.
-This region is full of farmland and limestone quarries, both of which make a dramatic impression on the landscape.
-Undoubtedly, the Neanderthal Valley is best known for being the home of the 40,000-year-old Neanderthal Man, which as it turns out is not 1 person, but a group of neanderthal remains found in the valley from which the famed Neanderthal Man’s reconstruction has been created.
+This region is full of farmland and limestone quarries, which make a dramatic impression on the landscape.
+Undoubtedly, the Neanderthal Valley is best known for being the home of the 40,000-year-old Neanderthal Man, which, as it turns out, is not one person.
+Still, a group of neanderthal remains found in the valley from which the famed Neanderthal Man’s reconstruction has been created.

-The area also has a very well-organized and well-maintained trail network which provides you with a front row seat to the beauty of nature, the abandoned quarries, and endless fields of rapeseed, which, when in-season blanket the Earth in the most spectacular golden carpets.
+The area also has a very well-organized and well-maintained trail network, which provides you with a front-row seat to the beauty of nature, the abandoned quarries, and endless rapeseed fields in-season blanket the Earth in the most spectacular golden carpets.
 Here is me showing how stoked I am to be with the rapeseed.

 Unequivocally, the single best thing to happen in all of 2017 was that my mom came to visit me in Germany!
 We had a blast exploring Germany for two weeks.
 Among our destinations, I introduced mom to Oldenburg.
 While there, I also had a reunion with my host parents.
-It was my first time to see them in 17 years and it was the first time for my host parents to meet my mom.
-It was a special moment in the middle of a very special trip.
+It was my first time to see them in 17 years, and it was the first time for my host parents to meet my mom.
+It was a special moment in the middle of an extraordinary trip.

 Also: I got a haircut!

 trivago has these cool shared-cost events called “experience academies.”
-They are typically 3-4 day trips to any number of interesting destinations which offer interesting experiences.
+They are typically 3-4 day trips to any number of exciting destinations that offer exciting experiences.
 They have taken employees sailing, to CERN, and on this occasion, to Austria for whitewater rafting and canyoning!
-Unfortunately, I don’t have any photos of the main activities, but I can say this: whitewater rafting was a lot more chill than I expected, and canyoning is quite possibly the most difficult physical thing I have ever attempted.
+Unfortunately, I don’t have any photos of the main activities.
+Still, I can say this: whitewater rafting was a lot more chill than I expected, and canyoning is quite possibly the most demanding physical thing I have ever attempted.

-We had a free day so we went to Area 47, a massive outdoor water and adventure park surrounded by huge vertical mountains, where I was able to snap a few shots.
+We had a free day, so we went to Area 47, a massive outdoor water and adventure park surrounded by substantial vertical mountains, where I could snap a few shots.
 Here you can see some of the more impressive waterslides from the park.

 Every year, I go on a wine-tasting weekend with my German friends.
 This year we went to the Mosel Valley and tried a dozen different kinds of rieslings.
-I don’t particularly like white wine or sweet wine, so I struggled a bit to get through the wine tastings, but the geography around the Mosel River is breathtaking and we could not have asked for better weather.
+I’m not too fond of white wine or sweet wine, so I struggled a bit to get through the wine tastings, but the geography around the Mosel River is breathtaking, and we could not have asked for better weather.

 Here I am in Norway with a moose.

 We drank a lot of wine, ate lots of pizzas and pasta, we got lost in the world’s largest hedge maze, and we took in lots of sights.
 The whole trip was incredible, but nothing compares with this sunset we saw over Lake Como.
-This photo has no filter or alterations and does no justice to the majesty of the experience.
-I have never seen cloud formations like this, or so many colors paint the sky in such a way.
+This photo has no filter or alterations, and does no justice to the majesty of the experience.
+I have never seen cloud formations or so many colors paint the sky like this.
 I seriously doubt I will ever experience such natural beauty ever again.

-From 2011-13 I served in the United States Peace Corps in Kyrgyzstan where I worked to onboard rural journalists to the internet via mobile phones.
-The project was and continues to be, a huge success.
-As a result, I was invited to attend a journalism conference in Bishkek in November to mark the 10th anniversary since the beginning of developing community media in Kyrgyzstan.
+From 2011-13 I served in the United States Peace Corps in Kyrgyzstan, where I worked to onboard rural journalists to the internet via mobile phones.
+The project was and continues to be a huge success.
+As a result, I was invited to attend a journalism conference in Bishkek in November to mark the 10th anniversary of the beginning of developing community media in Kyrgyzstan.
 Though the conference was just one day, I stuck around for two weeks to reunite with friends, family, and this wonderful place I used to call home.

 Funny thing: it still felt like home.

-Ending up the year is yet another awesome trip which was made possible by trivago.
-We have an office on the Spanish Mediterranean Island of Mallorca.
+Ending up the year is yet another fantastic trip, which was made possible by trivago.
+We have an office on the Spanish Mediterranean island of Mallorca.
 Each employee can work from Palma for up to 1 month per year at the company’s expense. trivago has a beautiful villa which served as my home for two weeks as I escaped the German winter.

 Britta came to visit for a few days.
-Among other explorations of the island, we rented some really nice road bikes and went for a long ride down the coast.
+We rented some nice road bikes and went for a long ride down the coast among other island explorations.